junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 "The way I see it, every life is a pile of good things and bad things.
 The good things don't always soften the bad things, but vice versa, the bad things don't necessarily spoil the good things and make them unimportant."
 (DW S05E10 Van Gogh)

 Because Cas was there, Dean doesn't have to take everything on his shoulder.
 He gets to take care of himself a bit more, or allow himself to be taken care of or loved by others.
 So that taught him the lesson that he's deserved and loved before the self-unworthiness thought gets too deep.
 Because Cas was there, Dean's a little bit less messed up.

+#### world setting

+angels, demons, monsters exist, but the hunters only know about demons/monsters, don't know about angels until 2008 Cas comes

+Cas/angel/Heaven rule: can't let them know about angels, can't interfere, can't show them his ability, can't make noticeable changes that risk him being found out by Heaven, will have punish (but Cas will gradually rebel a little for them to break the rule to help them where necessary and where he can find the loophole of the rule)

+Cas can't use his powers or he'd be found, but he can probably use other ways to help

+cat rule: cat has 9 lives (so Cas comes back 8 times between 1984-2008, the last one he jumps into Hell with Dean)

 #### Cas POV